Baljet reaction

 The Baljet reaction is a qualitative and quantitative method of analysis published by Henri Baljet in 1918.
 This chemical reaction is used for the detection and colorimetric determination of cardenolides.
-To the sample, an aqueous hydroxide solution and an ethanolic picric acid solution is combined and added, with a positive test turning orange or red.
+To the sample, an aqueous hydroxide solution and an ethanolic picric acid solution are combined and added, with a positive test turning orange or red.
 The mechanism involves cardenolides 1 reacting in alkaline solution with picric acid 2 to form stabilized Meisenheimer complexes, as shown with the resonance form 3a to 3c: